China state media says U.S. Capitol storm reflects leadership failures

 “As time goes by and with abuses of resources by generations of politicians, the U.S. political system has degraded,” the paper added.

-It also lashed out at what it described as “double standards” among U.S. politicians.
+It also lashed out at what it described as “double standards” among U.S. politicians, taking aim at Pelosi’s description of the Hong Kong protests in 2019 as “a beautiful sight to behold”.

-“In Hong Kong, violent actions are described as a ‘beautiful sight,’ in the U.S., people involved in this chaos are called ‘mobs’,” it said.
+“In Hong Kong, violent actions are described as a ‘beautiful sight,’ in the U.S., people involved in this chaos are called ‘mobs’,” the Global Times said.

+Pelosi’s comments have been widely mocked on China’s Twitter-like Weibo service, with the Communist Party Youth League also using the words “beautiful sight” to describe the unrest in Washington.

+Other netizens described the riots as “karma”, and one joked that this was the first attempted coup in the Americas that happened “without the involvement of U.S. embassies”, according to the Global Times.

 The official China Daily newspaper said the “narrow nationalism” of President Trump had taken a toll on the United States.